Spring Concert 2025

 Tickets are available on the door, from choir members and at Neeps and Tatties and Castle Hill Bookshop in Richmond.

-Click on the image immediately below to buy your tickets online at Ticket Source.
+Click on the image immediately below to buy tickets for our upcoming events online at Ticket Source.
+There is a Ticket Source booking fee of £1.17.